rita33cool1/qasystem_app/README.md

 ---
 ## Development Installation (in PC)
-If you want to develop this app, please follow the below steps to build your environment in your PC.
+**This is only needed when you want to develop this app.**
+Please follow the below steps to build your environment in your PC.

 相關說明 :
 https://docs.nativescript.org/start/quick-setup